 How to Convert Your Variable Bit Rate Mp3 into a Constant One for Resolve?

-We will look at how to convert a variable into a constant bit rate using Audacity.
+We will look at how to convert a variable bit rate into a constant one using Audacity.

 - Head over to Audacity official website.